zuza99oz/zuza99oz.github.io/README.md

 -IT in company management
 -process management and modeling in IT
 # The University of Information Technology and Management Rzeszow - Postgraduate Studies in Big Data - technologies of data analysis:
--Python in data analysis
+-Python in data analysis;
--PBI
--MongoDB
--AWS
--SQL/T-SQL
+-PBI;
+-MongoDB;
+-AWS;
+-SQL/T-SQL;
 # Work Experience
 # Quality Controller | Exact Systems | july 2021 - may 2022
 - ensuring the correct execution of components-
 - meeting customer expectations in terms of product quality
 # Senior Specialist in Automation & Reporting Team | Deloitte CE BSC | may 2022 - now
-Building and maintaining reports in PowerBI and VBA ETL using PBI, VBA, Python
+Building and maintaining reports in PowerBI and VBA;
+ETL using PBI, VBA, Python;
-Daily analysis and interpretation of data
+Daily analysis and interpretation of data;
-Excel and PowerQuery trainings
+Excel and PowerQuery trainings;
-Ad-hoc Excel reporting
+Ad-hoc Excel reporting;
-SharePoint site administration
+SharePoint site administration;
-Substitute management of a team of software testers
+Substitute management of a team of software testers;
-Basic Python scripts
+Basic Python scripts.
+# Certification
+“ANALIZA POWER BI - DAX + M” JSYSTEMS;
+“AWS ACADEMY GRADUATE - AWS ACADEMY;
+INTRODUCTION TO CLOUD SEMESTER 1“
+“ECDL EXPERT Certificate”;
+“Internal Auditor ISO 9001 Certificate”;
+“Excel VBA INTRODUCTION CERTIFICATE”;